 Speech courses--none--a student materials packet will be provided through eList for the theory portion.
 If your student needs to report a textbook to gain transcription credit for this course, please use "Beginning Public Speaking" by Teresa Moon.

 Apologetics--none--lectures and student homework assignments will be provided each week, however, there are reading suggestions that are strongly recommended to develop the student's mind and theology.
 (See the Apologetics Resources page).
 If your student needs to report a textbook to gain transcription credit for this course, please use "The Art of Apologetics" by Karen Kovaka.
 A coordination plan is available for those students who wish to follow along with a textbook.

-Please see our Policy Debate Registration page for a full listing.
+Please see our Policy Debate Class Materials page for a full listing.

 Recommended Materials: Please see our Apologetics Resources section for a full listing.